brayma26/CIS_350_Term_Project/index.md

 # CrashCourse
 ## A Simple Racing Game

-- Pick a Car color!
+- Pick a Car Color!
 - Avoid Obstacles!
 - Have Fun!